 Question 8: What are ‘templates’?

-Templates are simply HTML pages that have your specific syntax applied to them.
-This means that you are able to implement your own data into the page so as to make it unique and original.
+Templates are simple HTML pages that have your specific syntax applied to them.
+This means that you can implement your data into the page to make it unique and original.

 Question 9: What is ‘internationalization’?

 When it comes to basic AngularJS interview questions and answers, this one might prove to be a bit of a bigger challenge.
 It honestly depends on just how deep your interviewer might want to go with it.

 To put it very simply, internalization is a process where you would implement location-specific data into your website.
 The most common practice for this happens when you want to create a site that would be accessible by multiple languages.

 This process is set to the default browser that the user is on at the time of accessing the site.
 If you wanted to make it location-specific, you would have to implement specific attributes depending on the targeted country.

 Question 10: What’s the difference between ‘$scope’ and ‘$rootscope’?

 Both of these functions are used to connect your personalizations with the live version of the webpage.
 The difference is that

 We are nearing the AngularJS interview questions and answers for experienced developers, but there are still a few types of questions that we need to cover on a basic level.

 Question 11: What’s the difference between ‘$’ and ‘$$’?